MatejLach/vim/README.md

 - vim-snippets
 - webapi-vim
 - YouCompleteMe

-**Experimental plugins/not related to Go**:
-- rust.vim (not Go but looks great, so why not have support for it?)
-- racer.vim (experimental autocompletion for rust - may/may not work for you, requires [racer](https://github.com/phildawes/racer))

 P.S.
 The colourscheme in the screenshot may differ from my current colourscheme in .vimrc.